-9 Little Things You Can Do to Detoxify Your Home
+9 Easy Things You Can Do to Detox Your Home

 Sure, you’ve heard all about clean eating but what about clean living?
 Considering how much time we spend in the great indoors, it kind of makes sense to give your space some all-natural love and attention.
 But if the idea of smudging or scrubbing your home with baking soda is a little too out-there for you, don’t fret.
 Here, nine easy things you can do to reduce your exposure to toxins and make your home just a little bit healthier.